edgi-govdata-archiving/sitemapper/README.md

 # Site Mapper

-A collection of tools and services to facilitate mapping of large gov website
+A collection of tools and services to facilitate mapping of large gov websites

 #### Note on depreciated repo